 11.09: Diseases Dangerous To The Public Health

-(1) "Diseases dangerous to the public health" means the following.
-See, 105 CMR 300.100; 105 CMR 310.020.
+(1) As set forth 110 CMR 2.00, diseases dangerous to the public health are defined by the Department of Public Health at 105 CMR 300.100.

-(a) Actinomycosis

-(b) AIDS (Acquired Immune Deficiency Syndrome)

-(c) Animal Bite

-(d) Anthrax

-(e) Brucellosis (Undulant Fever)

-(f) Chickenpox (Varicella)

-(g) Cholera

-(h) Diarrhea of the Newborn

-(i) Diptheria

-(j) Dysentery, Amebic

-(k) Dysentery, Bacillary (Shigellosis)

-(l) Encephalitis (specify if known)

-(m) Food Poisoning by:

-1. Botulism

-2. Mushrooms and other poisonous vegetable and animal products

-3. Mineral or organic poisons such as arsenic, lead, etc.

-4.Staphylococcal

-(n) German Measles (Rubella)

-(o) Glanders

-(p) Hepatitis, Viral (includes Infectious and Serum Hepatitis)

-(q) Impetigo of the Newborn

-(r) Leprosy

-(s) Leptospirosis (including Weil's Disease)

-(t) Lymphocyctic Choriomeningitis

-(u) Malaria

-(v) Measles (Rubeola)

-(w) Meningitis (B. Influenzal, meningococcal, pneumococcal, streptococcal forms)

-(x) Mumps

-(y) Opthalmia Neonatorum

-(z) Plague

-(aa) Poliomyelitis

-(bb) Psittacosis

-(cc) Rabies - Human

-(dd) Rickettsialpox

-(ee) Rocky Mountain Spotted Fever

-(ff) Salmonellosis (except Typhi and Paratyphi)

-(gg) Salmonellosis: Typhi and Paratyphi (typhoid and paratyphoid Fevers)

-(hh) Smallpox (Variola)

-(ii) Smallpox Vaccination Reactions - Generalized Vaccinia, Eczema Vaccinatum

-(jj) Streptococcal Infections (including Erysipelas Scarlet Fever, Streptococcal Sore Throat, etc.)

-(kk) Tetanus

-(ll) Trachoma

-(mm) Trichinosis

-(nn) Tuberculosis

-(oo) Tularemia

-(pp) Typhus Fever (including Brills' Disease)

-(qq) Whooping Cough (pertussis)

-(rr) Yellow Fever

 (2) Consent by Child.
 If any ward or child in the care or custody of the Department reasonably believes herself or himself to be suffering from or to have come in contact with any disease dangerous to the public health, such child may consent to his or her own medical care or dental care related to the diagnosis or treatment of such disease.
 The consent of the Department is not necessary to authorize medical or dental care related to the diagnosis or treatment of diseases dangerous to the public health for any ward or child in the Department's care or custody.
 See, M.G.L. c.
 112, §.
 12F.

 (3) Consent by Department or Parent.
 If a medical provider refuses to treat the child without parental or Department consent, or if a child refuses to consent or is not able to consent to medical or dental care related to the diagnosis or treatment of a disease dangerous to the public health, the Department may consent.

 (4) AIDS.
-The Department shall establish and consult with an AIDS Advisory Board, comprised of Department personnel, Department of Public Health personnel, a physician consultant, a legal consultant, a foster parent representative, in making AIDS-related decisions.

-COMMENTARY

-Children with AIDS are to be treated as any other children with serious diseases.
-However, the Department strongly emphasizes the importance of confidentiality for these children and families.
-Additionally, the Department supports, as policy, the "case by case" review of these infants and children, due to the constantly emerging knowledge about HIV infection from the medical and scientific communities.

-To achieve this goal, the Department has established a Central AIDS Review Board comprised of experts in the field of AIDS and representatives of DSS who will review cases involving testing, placement and other AIDS issues of any child in the care or custody of the Department.
-The Board will evaluate the information and make recommendations to the Deputy Commissioner, who will make final decisions involving testing and placement of these children.
+All children under 18 years old, who are in DCF care or custody and who are identified as being at risk for HIV infection, will be referred for HIV testing.
+The Department’s role in arranging HIV testing depends upon whether the child is in Department care or custody.
+Child is in DCF Care: Parental consent is required if the child is in DCF care through a Voluntary Placement Agreement or a CRA petition.
+If the parent is unwilling, unable or unavailable to give consent for testing and the testing is necessary to ensure proper medical care for the child, the Social Worker and Supervisor shall consult with the HIV Monitor and legal staff to determine if custody should be pursued.

+Child is in DCF Custody: Parental consent is not required when the child is in DCF custody.
+However, the Social Worker should seek to involve the parents in obtaining the testing and any needed follow-up medical care unless she/he, in consultation with her/his Supervisor, determines that parental involvement is not in the child’s best interests.

+Child Age 13 or Older Obtaining Testing and Treatment Without Consent: Children age 13 or older may access HIV testing, diagnosis and treatment without consent of a parent or legal guardian.
+See, MGL c.
+112, § 12F.

 11.10: Venereal Disease

-(1) "Venereal Diseases" means the following.
-See.
-105 CMR 300.100; 105 CMR 300.140; 105 CMR 340.100.
+(1) "Venereal Diseases" means the following:

 (a) Chancoid